Our top pick: Policygenius home insurance

 Don’t accept the first home insurance quote you get.
-Compare quotes from at least three different insurers online to get the best deal.
+Compare quotes from multiple home insurers online to get the best deal.

 Most insurers will let you choose a premium frequency, or how often you pay your premiums, when applying for coverage.
 Paying annually as opposed to monthly could help you save in the long run.

 If you hold multiple policies with the same insurer you may be entitled to a discount on your homeowners insurance.
 Many insurers will also apply a discount to your premium if you purchase your insurance online or if you’ve been with them for a number of years.
 Check for any discounts available and make sure you get any discounts you’re eligible for.

 It’s a good idea to review both your coverage level and your provider yearly.
 The cheapest provider for you now might now be the cheapest provider for you in the future, especially if you need a different amount of coverage.

 The price you pay for coverage is generally based on;

 While avoiding getting more coverage than you need can help you save on your insurance, it’s important to avoid being underinsured.
 Don’t take out a policy for less than you need to rebuild your home after a disaster.
 Even if an event is covered, you could end up with an unlivable home and no way to fix it if your insurance coverage is too low to cover the repairs.

 The best way to combat underinsurance is to regularly review your level of coverage and have your home appraised every few years, particularly if the housing market has changed significantly.